antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

     the negative strand of the genome (reverse complement orientation).
     In sequences where no information on the orientation is encountered, the alignment becomes blue.
-    Underneath the In this MYCN example, the gene, as represented by the refseq track, is green.
+    Underneath the plot the NCBI curated records for transcripts for the gene of interest are shown as reference sequences (RefSeq).
+The structure of the reference sequence has been indicated.
+In this MYCN example, the gene as represented by the different isoform refseqs, is green.
 This tells us that the MYCN gene maps to the positive strand of the genome, and should be read 5\`->3\`from left to right.
 The shadings in green, for the separate EST and mRNA mappings, indicate exon (darker) and intronic (lighter) regions (Figure 3 shows a legend to all the different color shades).
-If we look at the reporters underneath the refseq track, then we see that most of them are green as well (thus mapping to the same strand as the MYCN gene).
+    If we look at the reporters underneath the refseq tracks, we see that most of them are green as well (thus mapping to the same strand as the MYCN gene).
 However, the 242026\_at reporter appears in red (thus mapping to the negative strand), and thus cannot measure MYCN expression.
 Furthermore, this